 Sharding

-In addition to running multiple jobs locally, cargo-mutants can also run jobs on multiple machines, to get an overall job faster.
+In addition to running multiple jobs locally, cargo-mutants can also run jobs on multiple machines, to get an overall result faster by using more CPU cores.

 Each job tests a subset of mutants, selected by a shard.
 Shards are described as k/n, where n is the number of shards and k is the index of the shard, from 0 to n-1.